wp-plugins/instantlarm-web-performance-monitoring/readme.txt

 == Description ==

 This plugin allows you to add performance monitoring to your wordpress page within a couple of minutes.
-In very few clicks you have an uptime monitoring job up and running on your wordpress page!
+In very few clicks you have an uptime monitoring job up and running on your WordPress page!

 Some of the features of instant@larm are: